MetroStar/onyx-genai-sdk/README.md

 3. Create a new Jupyter Notebook

-4. Install the client as indicated above
+4. Install the SDK as indicated above

 5. Add the onyxgenai client imports to your project